Do Go On - 533 - El Chupacabra

 That.

-Does that help put it in terms of you understand?
+Does that help put it in terms you understand?

 and as far north as the United States.

-described as having huge red eyes and hairy arms
+Wagner writes, described as having huge red eyes and hair.

 What a calling card.

-Gone to Benjamin Radford writing for The Skeptical Inquirer.
+According to Benjamin Radford writing for The Skeptical Inquirer,

 You decide yourself.